 The Marvel Cinematic Universe (MCU) has been united by a single story thread since the very beginning: the Infinity Stones.
-Almost each one has gradually made an appearance, beginning all the back in Phase 1 of the franchise.
+Almost everyone has gradually made an appearance, beginning all the way back in Phase 1 of the franchise.
 All that will come to a head in 2018’s Avengers: Infinity War, but in the meantime, we’re left wondering where each stone is now, and how they’ll eventually end up in the hands of Thanos.

 First, a little background.
 Known as the Infinity Gems in the comics, there are six stones total.
 They each carry a unique, special property.
 Some can destroy entire worlds in the blink of an eye.
 Others can alter the fabric of reality itself.
 United together and mounted in the Infinity Gauntlet, they give their owner godlike abilities.
 So where in the MCU are they now?
 Here’s what we know.

 Seen in: Captain America, The Avengers, Thor: Ragnarok

 Better known in the MCU as the Tesseract, we first saw the Space Stone appear as the MacGuffin in the first Captain America.
 It was used by Red Skull to forge an arsenal of powerful guns and explosives for Hydra.